rhyslwells/Data-Archive/content/standardised/Fitting weights and biases of a neural network.md

 Weights:
 - Use small random values (e.g., drawn from Gaussian or uniform [[distributions]]) to break symmetry and ensure that neurons learn different features.
-- Initialization techniques like He initialization (for [[ReLU]] activations) or Xavier initialization (for sigmoid/tanh activations) are commonly used because they help maintain the scale of gradients across layers, promoting stable and faster convergence.
+- Initialization techniques like He initialization (for [[Relu]] activations) or Xavier initialization (for sigmoid/tanh activations) are commonly used because they help maintain the scale of gradients across layers, promoting stable and faster convergence.

 ```python
 from tensorflow.keras.layers import Dense